MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-platformer-levels-list-where-to-find-the-hardest-platformer-levels.md

 Every since the release of [Geometry Dash 2.2](/posts/how-to-install-geometry-dash-2-2/), platformer levels have been added to the game.
 As a result, the Geometry Dash community have been pushing this new level type to its limits by creating some of the [hardest levels ever made in Geometry Dash](/posts/geometry-dash-levels-what-is-the-hardest-level-ever-made/).

-This guide will show you how to access the Geometry Dash platformer Demon List so that you can see all the hardest platformer levels!
+This guide will show you how to access the Geometry Dash Platformer Demon List so that you can see all the hardest platformer levels!

 # Table of Contents